technotame/dangerous-methods/README.md

 # Dangerous Methods
-A Burp Suite extension for finding dangerous functions/methods in Javascript, jQuery, PHP, and other languages.
+A Burp Suite extension for finding the use of potentiall dangerous methods/functions in Javascript, jQuery, PHP, and other languages.

 * Powered by regular expressions
 * Creates informational issues in Burp Suite